Kaziranga – a greatest example of wildlife protection and conservation worldwide

 Inadequate habitat is always a factor when it comes to wildlife conservation.
 Big animals require territory and fight when one intrudes on others.
 This results in conflicts resulting in death.

 Railway networks go through Kaziranga National Park.
-Sometimes elephants, tigers and Rhinoceros die in rail accidents.
+Sometimes elephants, tigers, and Rhinoceros die in rail accidents.
 We need a better disaster management strategy.
-Every year flood causes the loss of wildlife as well as revenue (Park is closed in flood season for months).
+Every year flood causes the loss of wildlife as well as revenue (the Park is closed in flood season for months).

 Posted in Uncategorized